 Selling goods to private consumers (B2C) in Ireland and other EU countries

 VAT is usually charged on top of your usual sale price when you are selling to private consumers in Ireland.
-Your customer pays the VAT over to you and you are then responsible for reporting and paying this VAT to Revenue.
+Your customer pays the VAT over to you and you are responsible for reporting and paying this VAT to Revenue.

-If you are selling goods to private consumers in other EU Member States, you must register for VAT if you exceed the VAT distance selling thresholds in that Member State.
+If you are selling goods to private consumers in the other EU Member States, you must register for VAT if you exceed the VAT distance selling thresholds in that Member State.